kevinlu1211/CarND/Part5-Vehicle-Detection-And-Tracking/README.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on five scales using LAB HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:

 #### Here is an example of the bounding boxes found by the sliding window search on the LAB color space: